funilrys/PyFunceble/docs/usage/from-a-terminal.rst

     **Default value:** :code:`PyFunceble - AutoSave`

-This argument allows us to set a custom commit message which is going to be used as commit message when saving.
+This argument allows us to set a custom commit message which is going to be used as a commit message when saving.

 .. note::
     This argument is only used if :code:`--ci` or :code:`ci: true`  (under :code:`.PyFunceble.yaml`) are used.

 .. note::
     This argument is only used if we have to split the work into multiple processes because a list is too long or the timeout is reached.

 .. warning::